 One of the first American Express rewards cards was its American Express® Green Card.
 Maybe you owned one once upon a time before upgrading to the American Express® Gold Card or The Platinum Card® from American Express.
 Or, perhaps you might be curious about this Amex classic.
 Here’s our American Express Green Card review.

 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

 In-Depth American Express Green Card Review

-For instance, you can earn up to 3x Membership Rewards on purchases.
+The American Express® Green Card is an attractive option for several reasons.
+You can earn up to 3x Membership Rewards on purchases.
 You also get an annual CLEAR and LoungeBuddy credit.